 Violinists learn to traditional folk songs and 'classical' music.
 I'm a child of the 60's, so my listening and hence My Music combines elements of rock and pop and jazz and classical, and a bit of contemporary stuff...electronica, rap, and a taste of country that I must have picked up when I was working in Nashville.
-I perform as a member of groups...small ensembles, large ensembles like orchestras, and as a soloist.
+I perform as a member of groups...small ensembles, large ensembles, orchestras, choruses, and as a soloist.

 I do a lot of arranging for strings because I also play a ton of weddings and my brides and grooms ask me to play popular songs but on string instruments.
 I'm mostly known as a violinist.
 Conductors and critics have commented on my sweet tone, which is what I've always taken the most care producing.
 My teacher at Yale used to say, (he was concertmaster of the Boston Symphony) that the BSO 'never plays an ugly note'.
 Well...sometimes I need an angry sound, so I will admit that occasionally, in the interest of being real, I'll do something gritty and tough, but I do believe in creating sounds that you would want to listen to...